ericdke/apero-docs/FAQ.md

 ### Show verified icon

 When this option is on, an icon is displayed in timelines next to the avatar of "verified" users.
 (This icon is also always visible in the Profile window).

+### Render ASCII tags in monospace

+Starting with 1.9.4, any post containing the tag #pnutprinter will be displayed in monospace font.

+This option allows adding more tags that will trigger displaying a post in monospace font.
+Suggestions: #ascii, #asciiart...

+The monospace font will be, in order of availability, either Menlo, Andale Mono or Courier.

 ### Open patter.chat links in Apero